Operations on Context-Free Grammars

 Complementation

-Context-free languages are also not closed under complementation.
-If \(L\) is a context-free language, its complement \(\overline{L} = \Sigma^* - L\) is not necessarily context-free.
+Context-free languages are also not closed under complementation: given a context-free language \(L\), its complement \(\overline{L} = \Sigma^* - L\) is not necessarily context-free.
+This follows from the failure of closure under intersection, since if CFLs were closed under both union and complementation, we could construct intersections via De Morgan’s laws.

 Example: Morphological Operations

-Let’s demonstrate these operations with a morphological example.
-We’ll create two simple grammars: one for adjectival morphology and one for nominal morphology, and show how to combine them.
+We can demonstrate these operations with a small morphological example.
+We’ll create one grammar for adjectival morphology and another for nominal morphology, then combine them.

 adj_grammar = ContextFreeGrammar(